Remote Software Update

 Deploy an update

-You can deploy an update in 2 different ways:
+You can deploy an update in two different ways:

 Using the website

-After you uploaded your package, access the "Device details" page by clicking on the button "Logs and more" of the device you want to update.
-On this page, select the package you want to use for the update in the panel "Software version".
+After you have uploaded your package, open the "Device details" page by clicking on the "Logs and more" button of the device you want to update.
+On this page, select the package you want to use for the update in the "Software version" panel.

 Once you selected your package, click on "Deploy software version".

-You can observe the progress of the upload of the package on the website.
+You can observe the progress of the package upload on the website.

 Using the plugin